Schooling and Human Capital Formation under Weather Stress: Experimental Evidence from Bangladesh

 4. The school was not a standard secondary school (i.e., it was a junior secondary school serving up to grade 8 or a higher secondary school serving up to grade 12).

-After applying these eligibility criteria, 134 schools remained eligible for participation.
-From this pool, 106 schools were randomly selected and subsequently assigned to either the treatment or control group.
+From the eligible schools, 106 were randomly selected and subsequently assigned to either the treatment or control group.
 Randomization was conducted prior to baseline data collection.

 Student Selection